Baptistemontan/leptos_i18n/README.md

 The `serde` feature implement `serde::Serialize` and `serde::Deserialize` for the locale enum.

 The `nightly` feature enable to do `i18n()` to get the locale instead of `i18n.get_locale()` and `i18n(new_locale)` instead of `i18n.set_locale(new_locale)`.
-It also allow macros to use unstable APIs for better warnings and to track the locales files as dependencies.
+It also allow macros to use unstable APIs for better warnings.

 The `debug_interpolations` feature enable the macros to generate code to emit a warning if a key is supplied twice in interpolations and a better compilation error when a key is missing.
 Better compilation errors are generated for interpolations with 4 keys or less.